Nancy Hathaway is passionate about helping couples, mothers, and groups explore and bring more Mindfulness into everyday life of relationship.

 Licensed by the State of Maine as Pastoral Counselor, she is most likely the first and perhaps the only Licensed Pastoral Counselor in the Buddhist tradition in the country.
 As well as private one on one sessions, she offers telephone consultations, workplace wellness programs, Mindfulness-Based Stress Reduction programs, classes, workshops, retreats and Two Day Mindfulness Intensives at the University of Southern Maine on a regular basis, and other universities, businesses, schools, and health care settings throughout New England.
 She is an adjunct professor at the University of Southern Maine Department of Education offering "Integrating Mindfulness into the Classroom", Univeristy of Southern Maine on the Lewiston-Auburn Campus, and University of Maine at Augusta offering Mindfulness-based Stress Reduction as a college level course for credit in a one week summer intensive.
 She teaches at Colby College's JanPlan semester.

 Arts and Literacy Program in New York City, medical centers and nursery school programs for parents.
 Recently she has been an adjunct professor at Husson University and University of Southern Maine and has taught Mindfulness workshops at Maine Medical Center for physicians and healthcare professionals.
+She is certified by Mindful Schools.
+She is an adjunct professor at University of Southern Maine in the School of Education and the Department of Education teaching Graduate and Undergraduate and CEU courses for teachers Pre-K through 12.

 To set up an appointment or for more information email: Hathaway.N@gmail.com